Yurof/Yurof.github.io/interview_Denis.md

 (les réponses et certaines questions ont été reformulées pour faciliter la lecture)

 __When did you start as an illustrator ?__
->Around 5 or 6 years ago
+>Around 5 or 6 years ago.

-__Do you happen to draw a lot of maps for your clients ?__
+__Did you draw a lot of maps for your clients in all these years ?__
->A lot of them, I started by a commission from a client who wanted to make a book
+>A lot of them, I started with a commission from a client who wanted to make a book.

 __How many of your recents works are maps ?__
->Around 1/4th
+>Around 1/4th.

 __How much time in average, does it takes for a commission of a map ?__
 >Worked on maps that take up to 2 months to complete, but on average 8 or 9 days

 __Do you like drawing maps ?__
->Yes, although sometimes it becomes boring, especially for maps that take a very long time to complete
+>Yes, although sometimes it becomes boring, especially for maps that take a very long time to complete.

 __Can you describe me how you deal with maps commissions from clients ?
 How do you tackle them ?__
 >Usually I receive either a written description or a rough sketch from client, then I provide a single sketch of the final map for the client
 that is very detailed and ask them for feedback.
 Once the sketch is approved, I start drawing the map with regular demos to the client to make sure everything fits their demands.
 I prefer to do as much as possible in the beginning to make everything easier afterwards.

 __Do you need to communicate with anyone for your commission ?__
->The client only
+>The client only.

 __Do you draw on paper ?
 Or on a computer ?__
 >My work is completely digital, its just more conveniant than paper

 __What do your clients need these maps for ?__
 >Usually books or tabletop games.
 Sometimes video games.
-But I work only on 2D maps, 3D is not my preference
+But I work only on 2D maps, 3D is not my preference.

 __Do you sometimes happen to measure your drawings, for example when clients have really specific requests about dimensions ?__
->Often, especially for tabletop games where certains areas of the map need to be pixel perfect
+>Often, especially for tabletop games where certains areas of the map need to be pixel perfect.

 __With what tools do you do these measurements ?__
 >My drawing tool

 __What tools do you use to draw a map ?__
 >A drawing program called Corel Painter, an alternative to Photoshop but any equivalent is enough, no need for fancy tools.
 Occasionnaly, I use a vector program.
-It's just preference
+It's just preference.

+__Why Corel Painter over Photoshop ?__
+>Mostly it's because Painter has better tools for my other work besides maps, so I just use it for everything.
+But also Photoshop has very inconvenient keyboard shortcuts.
+Those become important when I use a program so much.

 __You told me you are not interested in applications like Inkarnate (https://inkarnate.com/) to make your maps, why ?__
 >Maps produced by such app are not unique.
 You're very limited in these programs by their own assets.
-For exemple this https://www.artstation.com/artwork/0nLyQG, where I drew every building, is not possible to do on Inkarnate.
+For exemple this https://www.artstation.com/artwork/0nLyQG, where I drew every single building, is not possible to do on Inkarnate.
 I could see myself using Inkarnate for things like forrest or mountains where everything gets repeated, but even then,
 I wouldnt see myself making the whole map on this, I would want to add unique things.
-These programs gives good placeholder maps though, they are more sketch tools in my opinion.
+These programs give good placeholder maps though, they are more sketch tools in my opinion.

 __Is not using these programs something common among illustrators ?__
 >Yes, because you can't create something unique with these programs so there's no creativity.
 You are limited by this amount of assets that thousands of people already used.